Sabick/AIDI_Breast_Cancer_Prediction/README.md

 <h1>AIDI_Breast_Cancer_Prediction</h1>
-This project aims to predict the likelihood of cancer using logistic regression.
-Logistic regression is a popular machine learning algorithm that is well-suited for binary classification problems, such as predicting whether a patient has cancer or not.
+The objective of this project is to utilize logistic regression, a widely-used machine learning algorithm, to estimate the probability of cancer occurrence.
+Logistic regression is particularly suitable for binary classification tasks, like determining whether a patient is diagnosed with cancer or not.

 Dataset The dataset used for this project is from kaggle: https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data